TyRoXx/Lpg/documentation/Language.md

     print("Hello World")
     1
 ```
+If a line just consists of one value that is not assigned to anything and it is the last line of the function, then it is **the return value** of the function.
+On the other hand you can also be more specific and use the return keyword.
+Which ensures no matter where that this is the return value of the function and execution of everything after that is stopped.

 This is an **anonymous function** which prints "Hello World" to the screen and returns 1 to the caller.
 If you want to give the function a name, you have to save this in a constant.
 Like so:
 ```lpg
 let print_twice = (message: string-ref)